Gamesmes90/docker-mailserver-pswreset/README.md

 npm run build-linux-arm64
 ```

-By default, this program must run in the same directory as the setup.sh script and the .env file
+By default, this program must run in a subdirectory of the folder of setup.sh and in the same directory as .env